bucardo/bucardo_org/Bucardo/pgbench_example.md

 Add the databases
 -----------------

 Bucardo needs to know about each database it needs to talk to.
-The [bucardo](/Bucardo/bucardo) program does this with the [add db](/Bucardo/add_db) option.

-    bucardo add db test1
+The [bucardo](/Bucardo/cli/) program does this with the [add database](/Bucardo/cli/add_database) option.

-    bucardo add db test2
+    bucardo add database test1 dbname=test1

-We've kept it simple for this example, but you generally will end up replicating databases with the same name, and thus should add an extra internal database name.
-Since we did not provide one, they default to the actual database names.
+    bucardo add database test2 dbname=test2

 Add the tables
 --------------